What is the Catholic sacrament of Holy Eucharist?

 It is very clear that Jesus referred to Himself as the Bread of Life and encouraged His followers to eat of His flesh in John 6.
 But we do not need to conclude that Jesus was teaching what the Catholics have referred to as transubstantiation.
 The Lord’s Supper / Christian communion / Holy Eucharist had not been instituted yet.
 Jesus did not institute the Holy Eucharist / Mass / Lord's Supper until John chapter 13.
 Therefore, to read the Lord’s Supper into John 6 is unwarranted.
 As suggested above, it is best to understand this passage in light of coming to Jesus, in faith, for salvation.
 When we receive Him as Savior, placing our full trust in Him, we are “consuming His flesh” and “drinking His blood.”
 His body was broken (at His death) and His blood was shed to provide for our salvation.
 1 Corinthians 11:26, “For whenever you eat this bread and drink this cup, you proclaim the Lord's death until He comes.”

-Whether the Catholic definition of Holy Eucharist is a "re-sacrifice" of Christ or a "re-offering" of Christ's sacrifice, the concept is unbiblical.
+Whether the Catholic definition of Holy Eucharist is a "re-sacrifice" of Christ, or a "re-offering" of Christ's sacrifice, or a “re-presentation” of Christ’s sacrifice, the concept is unbiblical.
 Christ does not need to be re-sacrificed.
-Christ's sacrifice does not need to be re-offered.
+Christ's sacrifice does not need to be re-offered or re-presented.
 Hebrews 7:27 declares, "Unlike the other high priests, He (Jesus) does not need to offer sacrifices day after day, first for his own sins, and then for the sins of the people.
 He sacrificed for their sins ONCE for all when He offered Himself."
 Similarly, 1 Peter 3:18 exclaims, "For Christ died for sins ONCE for all, the righteous for the unrighteous, to bring you to God..."
 Christ's once-for-all death on the cross was sufficient to atone for all of our sins (1 John 2:2).
 Therefore, Christ's sacrifice does not need to be re-offered.
 Instead, Christ's sacrifice is to be received by faith (John 1:12; 3:16).
 Eating Christ's flesh and drinking His blood are symbols of fully receiving His sacrifice on our behalf, by grace through faith.